matozu/matozu/README.md

-### Hi there 👋
+### Hi there 👋, my name is Mato

-I'm Mato, developer from Croatia.
+#### I'm developer from Croatia.
 I'm currently learning react.
 I have experience¸with vue.js, node and express.

+Skills: VUE JS / REACT / JS / HTML / CSS / EXPRESS / NODE /

+- 🔭 I’m currently working on this page.

 <!--